kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 ### Introducing Hydroform

 This release brings you [Hydroform](https://github.com/kyma-incubator/hydroform/blob/master/README.md ), an infrastructure SDK you can use to create and manage Kubernetes clusters provisioned on the chosen cloud provider.
+The idea behind Hydroform is to provide an easy way of creating infrastructure.
+Having a common library used across products such as Kyma CLI or Compass significantly simplifies cluster provisioning and management.
 Currently, Hydroform supports Google Cloud Platform and Gardener, the latter using [Terraform provider for Gardener](https://github.com/kyma-incubator/terraform-provider-gardener) to ensure smooth cluster provisioning.

 ## Serverless